SylwBar/gat_core/README.md

 in ogn_object.ex and station.ex

-Event format is defined in docs/OGNCore_message_format.pdf, they published on "events" MQTT topic.
+Event format is defined in docs/OGNCore_message_format.pdf, they are published on "events" MQTT topic.